 At Sunshine you’ll find a number of popular on-mountain eateries.
 Stand-outs include Mad Trapper’s Saloon (don’t miss the deep-fried pickles) and Chimney Corner, or Java Lift for a great coffee.

-End your evening with a relaxing soak at the Banff Upper Hot Springs—complimentary access is included as part of your multi-day tri-area lift ticket.
+End your evening with a relaxing soak at the Banff Upper Hot Springs.

-Start your day with breakfast at Tooloulou’s in downtown Banff, a popular spot known for its impressively long 5-page breakfast menu (including a dedicated gluten-free menu).
+Start your day with breakfast at the Juniper Bistro, a popular spot known for its Canadian-inspired breakfast menu and locally-sourced ingredients.

 For your second Banff Sunshine ski day, take your adventure to new heights and explore all-new terrain from your previous day.
 Head to Goat’s Eye Mountain for some of the highest elevation at the resort.
 Or take the Divide Chair to ski on the border between the provinces of Alberta and British Columbia.
 For cozy ride, jump on board TeePee Town LX, North America’s first heated chairlift.